htuohz/Interview-DavinJ/interview.md

 ###### 4. reserved tags: class, const, let, for, function, if, switch...; React is trying its best to avoid reserved tags; so class => className, for => htmlFor

 ###### 5. Arrow functions may implicitly return values by simply omitting the curly braces that traditionally wrap a function's body if their body only contains a single expression.  eg: const WelcomeBar = () => ( < > < p >Hello World< / p > < p >Welcome {user.name} < /p > < / >)

+###### 6. vanilla html, js, scss pain point: code is messy and extremely hard to make modification because different part of codes affect each other, and there is no entry point to solve a bug on a tree-like manner.